jjf3/mediacore/README.md

 ## Features

 ### Self-Contained Media System
-- Local M3U and XML files
+- Local M3U and XML files - Created and In Progress of Configuring
-- Self-hosted EPG data server
+- Self-hosted EPG data server - Created and In Progress of Configuring
-- Integrated WebGrab+ for EPG updates
+- Integrated WebGrab+ for EPG updates - To do
-- Custom logo/data server
+- Custom logo/data server - to do

 ### Content Automation
-- Automated TV show tracking (Sonarr)
+- Automated TV show tracking (Sonarr) - Complete
-- Automated movie downloads (Radarr)
+- Automated movie downloads (Radarr) - Complete
-- Configurable quality profiles
+- Configurable quality profiles - Complete
-- Automatic subtitle management
+- Automatic subtitle management - Complete
-- VPN integration for privacy

 ### Live TV & DVR
-- Channel organization by category
+- Channel organization by category - In Progress
-- EPG data management
+- EPG data management - In Progress
-- DVR functionality for recording
+- DVR functionality for recording - In Progress
-- Threadfin and XTeve integration
+- Threadfin and XTeve integration - In Progress

-### Reliability & Management
+### Reliability & Management - This is done by the Synology NAS
 - Container health monitoring
 - Automatic backups
 - Permission management